elliehess/module-2-challenge-my-portfolio/README.md

 ## Description

-This is a webpage for an employer to view my deployed portfolio of work samples so that they can review samples of my work and assess whether I may be a good candidate for an open position
+This is a webpage for an employer to view my deployed portfolio of work samples so that they can review samples of my work and assess whether I may be a good candidate for an open position.

 ## Visuals